European Bologna System

-Griffith College students are awarded ECTS credits in accordance with European Bologna system, which enables greater student mobility across international institutions and also aids curriculum design and quality assurance.
+Griffith College students are awarded ECTS credits in accordance with the European Bologna system, which enables greater student mobility across international institutions and also aids curriculum design and quality assurance.
 ECTS is central to the internationalisation of higher education across Europe.
 It has become a key tool in the Bologna Process.

 Quality and Qualifications Ireland (QQI)

 The College's academic programmes are validated by Quality and Qualifications Ireland (QQI) which is the Irish government degree awarding body.
 Quality and Qualifications Ireland (QQI) was established in Ireland on 6 November 2012 under the Qualifications and Quality Assurance (Education and Training) Act 2012.
 The Authority was created by an amalgamation of existing bodies including the Higher Education and Training Awards Council (HETAC).
-Awards continue to be made by QQI under the HETAC brand as this brand has an international recognition and reputation.
+Awards continue to be made by QQI under the HETAC brand as this brand has international recognition and reputation.